BolzanoLeBo/Chesboard_size/README.md

 Done
 - Detect lines with 2 Hough functions
 - Parameter can be changed on a window
+- Detect intersection of the lines
+- periodic noise filter

 TO DO :
-- Finish periodic noise remover
 - Add salt and pepper noise filter
-- Create function to combine lines to count them (I will do it)
+- Find good parameters depending on the image